Intercept HTTP traffic with Burp Proxy

-In this tutorial, you'll use a live, deliberately vulnerable website to learn how to intercept and modify HTTP requests with Burp Proxy.
+In this tutorial, you'll use a live, deliberately vulnerable website to learn how to intercept requests with Burp Proxy.

 Intercepting a request

-Burp Proxy lets you intercept HTTP requests and responses sent between your browser and the target server.
+Burp Proxy lets you intercept HTTP requests and responses sent between Burp's browser and the target server.
 This enables you to study how the website behaves when you perform different actions.

-Position the windows so that you can see both Burp and the browser.
+Position the windows so that you can see both Burp and Burp's browser.

 Step 2: Intercept a request